formsintegrations/integration-of-zoho-crm-and-wpforms/readme.txt

 ⚡ features on pro version:

-▪ This plugin allows you to transfer any wpforms data to any modules of Zoho CRM including custom module.
+▪ This plugin allows you to transfer any WPForms data to any modules of Zoho CRM including custom module.
 ▪  Send data to the related list.
 ▪  User can upload file to the ZOHO CRM file upload field through plugin.
 ▪  Set some actions which allows user to track their leads/Contacts more preciously.